datafibers/df_complete_guide/introduction.md

 - A guide to learning the concept of data streaming
 - An overview of DataFibers project
-- Best practices for designing your survey
+- Best practices for designing your big data processing architecturee
-- Tips for field data collection
+- Tips for using DataFibers
+- Specifications for API and configurations
 - A glossary of common data collection, mapping, and analysis terms
-- Some great offers from Fulcrum and our partners

 **Who Is This Guide For?**

-If you've ever wanted to learn how to collect data in the field, or build a custom map, or just want to know more about the world of map making, this book is for you.
-If you've never conducted a field survey or collected data before, you'll find the tips you need in this book to confidently conduct your first field data collection and mapping project.
+If you've ever wanted to learn how to process big data in the field of streaming, or build a custom big data application with data streams, or just want to know more about the big data processing, this book is for you.
+If you've never work on big data before, you'll find the tips you need in this book to learn big data processing, ETL, and implementations.

-It's everything you'll need to get started collecting data better with forms and surveys.
+It's everything you'll need to get started using DataFibers to prcocess big data streams.

-We hope this will help you better understand the planning and process that goes into any successful data collection and mapping project.
-As always if you have any questions, concerns, or comments, you can always reach out to us at [info@fulcrumapp.com](mailto:info@fulcrumapp.com)
+We hope this will help you better understand the process that goes into any successful streaming big data project.
+As always if you have any questions, concerns, or comments, you can always reach out to us at [datafibers@gmail.com](mailto:datafibers@gmail.com)